dgehringer/sqsgenerator/docs/source/how_to.md

 ## A note on the number of `iterations`

 Actually it is very hard to tell what is a "**sufficiently**" large enough number for the `iteration` parameter.
-As the configurational space is growing extremely fast (factorial), it is anyway not possible to sample it properly in case the structures get large enough.
+As the configuration space is growing extremely fast (factorial), it is anyway not possible to sample it properly in case the structures get large enough.

 To get a feeling how many structures are there, set `mode` to **systematic** and hit